StreakYC/react-float-anchor/README.md

 currently-mounted float element if present.
 This is exposed mainly for tests.
 If you find yourself wanting to use it in other contexts, try just putting a ref on the float element!

+The container div of the `float` element has its `rfaAnchor` property set to be equal to the `anchor` DOM element.

 ## Related